 72%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is a well-structured skill with excellent progressive disclosure and concise presentation.
-The main weakness is the lack of concrete, executable code examples - the checklists tell Claude what to do but don't show how with actual code snippets.
-Adding a few key code examples for the most common patterns (useSuspenseQuery, lazy loading, SuspenseLoader usage) would significantly improve actionability.
+The checklist format is effective for quick reference.
+The main weakness is the lack of executable code examples - adding even one concrete component example showing the patterns would significantly improve actionability.

 Suggestions